 From reports I had read prior to seeing the film, it was claimed that Danny Boyle had all but toned his hyper-kinetic directorial style down in order to make an actor’s piece, letting the screenwriting and the performances do all the heavy lifting.
 Whilst it is true that the product launches play out as character pieces, the interim moments see Danny Boyle go for broke visually; Bob Dylan lyrics appearing onscreen in trippy fonts, entire decades set to montages that treat newsreel footage like Madonna’s “Ray of Light” music video, soundtracked by the punchy indie sounds of The Libertines.
 Even the product launches are visually distinctive due to the ways in which they are filmed; the 1984 sequence appears to be filmed on grainy film stock for example, adding to the authentic period feel without ever calling attention to itself.

-We are living in the world Steve Jobs created- after all, I’m writing this review on a product his company launched.
-For this reason, it is perfectly understandable why there is a sense of public fatigue with Jobs and Apple products- there have been so many movies and documentaries about the man, it is really hard to create something that keeps him interesting in the public eye.
-Boyle’s Steve Jobs is the best movie to cover his life so far, which is why it is a shame it has been such a significant failure at the box office; even with a witty screenplay, crackerjack direction and world-beating performances, it seems people are just tired of Steve Jobs.
-This is a deeply enjoyable movie which deserves to have the commercial longevity of the iMac, instead of being ignored by audiences like the neXT computer.
+We are living in the world Steve Jobs created – after all, I’m writing this review on a product his company launched.
+For this reason, it is perfectly understandable why there is a sense of public fatigue with Jobs and Apple products; there have been so many movies and documentaries about the man, it is really hard to create something that keeps him interesting in the public eye.
+Boyle’s Steve Jobs is the best movie to cover his life so far, which is why it is a shame it has been such a significant failure at the box office.
+Even with a witty screenplay, crackerjack direction and world-beating performances, it seems people are just tired of Steve Jobs.
+This is a deeply enjoyable movie which deserves to have the longevity of the iMac, instead of being ignored and then forgotten by audiences like the neXT computer.